} -->

 .Cj.
 Eyron en poche. - Eggs Poached

-101. Eggs in Poach - take eggs, break them, and cook them in hot water; then take them up as whole as you may; then take flour and mix with milk, and caste there-to sugar or honey, and a little powder ginger, an boil all together, and color with saffron; and lay your eggs in dishes and case the sauce above, and cast on powder enough.
-White powder is best.
+Take eggs, break them, and cook them in hot water; then take them up as whole as you may; mix flour with milk, add sugar or honey and a little ginger, and boil all together.
+Color with saffron.
+Lay your eggs in dishes and pour the sauce above.
+Sprinkle with white powder (blanche powder).

 For the Sauce